Can You Freeze Eggs? What to Know Before Sticking Them in the Freezer

 Can you freeze cooked eggs?

 Not only is it possible to freeze cooked eggs, but they actually taste better when reheated than cooked eggs stored in the refrigerator.
-On the weekend, you can meal prep breakfast burritos or egg sandwiches and toss them into the freezer.
+On the weekend, you can meal-prep breakfast burritos or egg sandwiches and toss them into the freezer.
 Then, thaw them overnight in the fridge for an easy breakfast on the go.
 While you can freeze cooked eggs for up to a year, we find they taste best within three to six months of the freezing date.

 Can you freeze hard-cooked eggs?

 Technically, hard-cooked eggs can be frozen, but they won’t taste great.
 The whites become tough and rubbery, and they release excess water when they’re thawed.
 The cooked yolks freeze exceptionally well, though, so we recommend eating the boiled whites fresh and freezing the yolks by themselves in an air-tight bag.
+Don’t forget to learn the easiest way to peel hard-boiled eggs!

 Can you freeze deviled eggs?